 3 - Place the probe transversely and start scanning from the anterior superior iliac spine

 The nerve lies between transversus abdominis and internal oblique muscles lateral to the inferior epigastric artery and the iliohypogastric nerve.
-Operators introduce needle from lateral to medial using an in-plane approach to place the injectate accurately around the nerve.
+Operators introduce a needle from lateral to medial using an in-plane approach to place the injectate accurately around the nerve.

 Principal: Neurectomy involves identifying and dissecting the nerve, proximal to the area of trauma, or if possible, the entire length of the nerve.